nselem/myrast/README.md

 # myrast
 myrast dockerfile
 This is myrast distribution on a docker file.
 To use myrast you need a RAST account.
+BEside upload and retrieve genomes that are the functionalities described here, other [myrast commands](http://blog.theseed.org/servers/usage/the-rast-batch-interface.html) can be used with this docker distribution.

 ## Download myrast docker distribution
 Once you have docker installed, pull the myrast dcker distribution.
 `docker pull nselem/myrast`